DivyanshiChouksey/Tic-Tac-Toe/README.md

 ### Run the Game 💫

-Open command prompt and excute command $python Game.py
+Open command prompt and excute command $main.py

 ## Like the repo?? 🥰 💓 💜